Choirs: create your own dedicated page on this website

 Instructions to your choir members

 Ask your members to enter your page title (usually the name of your choir) into the site Search Box.
-Click on the title in the usual manner.They can then either Bookmark it to their own bookmarks, or they can simply bookmark it to their browser’s favourites.
+Click on the title in the usual manner.They can then add it the Favourites in their browser.